lindblom/s3deploy/README.md

 ## Whats next?

-1. Create method for creating a bucket from the settings in the configuration and settings it up as a website.
+1. Create method for creating a bucket from the settings in the configuration and settings and setting it up as a website.

 ## Contributing